KlekihPetra/thermoPI/README.md

 Execute the script in the backround as root, preferably on startup.
 /etc/rc.local --> sudo python /../../therm.py & (add sleep 15 at the beginning of the rc.local to allow for networking to start up).

+If the connection to the db is lost, error handler restores the connection and log the event in a txt file